-- Funding challenges internal and external especially on some of the projects bulk services. - Limited land for housing projects especially government land. - Urbanisation resulting in increased housing demand and mushrooming of informal settlements. - Lack of housing needs database or register might result in the provision of programmes that are not needed by the community.
+- Funding challenges internal and external especially on some of the projects bulk services. - Limited land for housing projects especially government land. - o Urbanisation resulting in increased housing demand and mushrooming of informal settlements. - Lack of housing needs database or register might result in the provision of programmes that are not needed by the community.

-uMhlathuze Local Municipality: Final Integrated Development Plan Review 2024/2025
+uMhlathuze Local Municipality: Draft Integrated Development Plan 3rd Review 2025/2026

-7.33 Telecommunications
+7.36 Telecommunications